sermon: Loving Christ and Revelation 2:1-7

 Salvation cannot be earned or bought; a gift is still a gift even though a condition has to be met.
 Meeting a condition does not (as Protestants would have us believe) change the character of a proposition.
 Keeping the commandments is the way we express love for God.
 The works that God demands of us consists of overcoming our flesh, the world, and Satan, as reflected in keeping God's commandments (John 14:15, I John 5:3).
 There is a direct relationship between loving Christ and doing the right works.
 God's love for us places us under a compelling obligation to reciprocate and to pass it on to others.

 Mr. Armstrong understood what he was talking about in that area, and he encouraged us to work hard at what we were doing.
-He certainly understood, and I know I understood from his teaching that he was not teaching (in any way) that salvation was earned, because meeting a condition does not change the character of the proposition that God makes to us.
+He certainly understood, and I know I understood from his teaching, that he was not teaching (in any way) that salvation was earned, because meeting a condition does not change the character of the proposition that God makes to us.
 A gift is still a gift even though a condition has to be met.

 Now suppose we alter the illustration somewhat to make it more realistic.
 Instead of merely having to walk across a room to get a gift, we instead have to walk much farther than that.
 In addition to that, we have to overcome many obstacles before receiving the gift.

-Now has it changed anything because the condition became more difficult?
+Has it changed anything because the condition became more difficult?
 No. Nothing has changed.
 Even though meeting the condition has become more difficult, the gift is still freely given.
 A gift cannot be bought.
 It cannot be bartered.
 It cannot be worked for, or it is no longer a gift.
 Salvation—the receiving of eternal life—cannot be bought or earned.

 I hope this will help you to understand, if nothing else will help you to understand.
 Salvation, which literally means deliverance—deliverance from what we are, deliverance from the flesh, deliverance from the world, deliverance from captivity to Satan, and the giving of eternal life to go with that deliverance—cannot be bought.
 It is impossible to be earned.
 It is something that must be given.
 Now how do I know that?
 There is no way that anybody can work himself out of death.
 God is under no obligation to give us eternal life until we come under the blood of Jesus Christ, which in turn has been freely given.
 It is an act of love on His part, and then God is obligated, but only if we meet the condition.
 The major condition is that once repentance and faith have taken place, we must remain loyal.